gc-cloud/E15P3/readme.md

     surnames, photos, hobbies and email domains
   - Each table has a corresponding model that extends Eloquent.
 Queries to each table are made using the corresponding models
+  - The tables for first names and photos contain a column to identify the relevant gender.
+This way we can generate random users whose names match the photos.

 ### Password Generator
   As an extra challenge, I re-implemented my previous custom functions for password generator.